Chart Color Schemes

 Cranbourne is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Cranbourne, as per the latest Census assessment, 80.1% of dwellings were houses, with the remaining 19.8% being semi-detached homes, apartments, and other types.
-In contrast, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
+As per the latest Census evaluation in Cranbourne, dwelling structures consisted of 80.1% houses and 19.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Cranbourne stood at 23.8%, with mortgaged dwellings at 41.5% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,627, lower than Melbourne's average of $2,000.
-Weekly rent median was $342, compared to Melbourne's $390.
+The median monthly mortgage repayment was $1,627, lower than Melbourne metro's $2,000.
+Weekly rent was recorded at $342, compared to Melbourne metro's $390.
 Nationally, Cranbourne's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing